Not every organization is pro-innovation. Just because they say they are doesn’t mean they truly are; mostly it’s B.s..

 Companies that mandate information sharing and collaboration while discouraging politics will see creativity thrive.

 Rememeber, innovation is another code word for leadership.
 This, for me, is the biggest sign that a company is pro-innovation.
-Because a company that doesn’t have a bold purpose, doesn’t value curiosity and experimentation, and doesn’t empower it’s employees is just paying lip service to innovation.
+Because a company that doesn’t have a bold purpose, doesn’t value curiosity and experimentation, and doesn’t empower it’s employees is just paying slip service to innovation similar to this software that can create paystub online documments.